Migration, Transnationalism and Racisms

 Transnational migration is one of the defining characteristics of the 21st century, dramatically affecting not only the lives of those who migrate, but also the lives and communities of those among whom migrants come to live and work.
 The network creates a space to explore the role of adult education and learning in all its forms (formal and informal), and locations (community, workplace, institutional), in relation to migration, transnationalism and the new lines of exclusion and social hierarchies created.
 It encourages critical dialogue in this emerging field with the aim of developing new theoretical and methodological resources and understandings.
 The network will explore these themes through concepts such as belonging, democratic citizenship, anti-racism, community solidarity and activism; it will seek to challenge and problematize policy responses and ‘othering’ processes in relation to migration.
 The network also tries to open up a space for a (self-)critical reflection on migration research and its contribution to hegemonic discourses on migration.

-There will be a network seminar/conference every two years.
-Moreover we will be seeking to generate collaborative research.
+There are network seminars/conferences every few years.
+Moreover we are seeking to generate collaborative research.

 History of the network

-The network has held three conferences to date, and has contributed roundtables at a number of sister networks and ESREA triennial conferences.
+The network has held four conferences to date, and has contributed roundtables at a number of sister networks and ESREA triennial conferences.

 - Diversity and Social Cohesion – are these incompatible objectives? – University of Sheffield, UK, 2-3 December 2009.